TeamMacLean/hsvfinder/README.md

-## magicwand
+## hsvfinder

-Flood filling masking tool.
+Reporting HSV values in flood filling masked areas.

 Displays an image with a tolerance trackbar.
 A user can click anywhere on the image to seed a selection, where the range of allowable deviation from a color is given by the trackbar value.
 The mean and standard deviation of the selected region is displayed in the window's status bar.